AviatrixSystems/Docs/HowTos/S2C_GW_JuniperSRX.rst

     *On-prem Private Network CIDR: 10.0.2.0/24*

-1. Create Site2Cloud Connection at Aviatrix Controller
+1. Create a Site2Cloud Connection at the Aviatrix Controller
 ======================================================

  1.1 Go to **Gateway->New Gateway** to launch an Aviatrix Gateway at the public subnet of VPC-multicloudvpc1.
 Collect Gateway's public IP addresses (3.213.233.93 in this example).
    |image1|
- 1.2 Go to **site2cloud** page and click **Add New** to create a site2cloud connection.
+ 1.2 Go to the **site2cloud** page and click **Add New** to create a site2cloud connection.

 ===============================     =================================================================
   **Field**                         **Value**